-Here’s how to use tidying tips from Marie Kondo for business purposes:
+Here’s how to use organizing tips from Marie Kondo for business purposes:

 No matter what it is you are trying to accomplish, dedicate yourself to doing it.
 Carve out time on your calendar specifically for getting these things done.
 Don’t treat tidying and getting organized like an optional, free-time task.
 Schedule it in.
 Treat it the same as a meeting with a client.
 There should be no interruptions to interfere with your Marie Kondo tidying mission.